And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Why would people complain about having to choose a ballot state?

-By ballot style you mean Republican, Democrat or independent.
+By ballot style, you mean Republican, Democrat, or independent.

-Why would it be upset about that?
+Why would they be upset about that?

-Because then they can't vote in, you know, in private, and you know, I don't know.
+Because then they can't vote in private.

 They have to say, gee, I'm a Democrat or I'm a Republican, and everybody has to know it.